Alcor Life Extension Foundation: Mary Robbins lawsuit

 Mary Robbins, a woman living in Colorado Springs, Colorado, signed up with Alcor in 2006, naming the organization as the beneficiary of a $50,000 annuity to cover the harvesting and storage expense.
-When she was diagnosed with advanced cervical cancer in December 2009, she contacted Alcor to let them know and they told her to move to Alcor's headquarters in Phoenix, Arizona, due to the "lengthy list of after-death protocols that the company requires to prep the body for freezing, including administering a cocktail of medications".
+When she was diagnosed with advanced cervical cancer in December 2009, she contacted Alcor to let them know.
+The company instructed her to move to Alcor's headquarters in Phoenix, Arizona, due to the "lengthy list of after-death protocols that the company requires to prep the body for freezing, including administering a cocktail of medications".
 Because Robbins's hospice was not able to carry out these procedures, her family said that she changed the beneficiary of the annuity from Alcor to her family.
 After a Colorado probate court judge ruled in favor of Alcor, they reached a settlement in which Alcor renounced claims on the annuity in exchange for Robbins's remains.

 Alcor Life Extension Foundation v.
 Richardson (2010)

-When Alcor member Orville Richardson passed away in 2009, his two siblings, who served as co-conservators after he developed dementia, buried his remains even though they knew about his agreement with Alcor.
+When Alcor member Orville Richardson died in 2009, his two siblings, who served as co-conservators after he developed dementia, buried his remains even though they knew about his agreement with Alcor.
 Alcor sued them when they found out about Richardson's death to have the body exhumed so his head could be preserved.
 Initially, a district court ruled against Alcor, but upon appeal, the Iowa Court of Appeals ordered Richardson's remains be disinterred and transferred to the custody of Alcor a year after they had been buried in May 2010.